sky-pose-rick/todo-list/README.md

 # todo-list
-project to practice single responsibility objects
+Project to practice single responsibility objects.
+This aspect was not implemented well.